shadowlamer/mqtt-elasticsearch-bridge/README.md

 You can use generated values in `from` field.
 There are `@@uuid` and `@@id` generators defined for now. `@@uuid` generates string UUID, `@@id` generates long value, starting from timestamp, when app was started and increments it on each request.

-if mapper definition contains at least one `property` field and there is no index named `index` exists index with apropriate name, document types and mappings will be created.
+If mapper definition contains at least one `property` field and there is no index named `index` exists index with apropriate name, document types and mappings will be created.

+You can set default value for the payload field, if it's missing in payload in `default` field.

 If no id is defined for document UUID will be generated.